-With over 10,000 earthquakes recorded in a period spanning more than a year (and counting), the full animation now takes quite some time to run through.
+With over 20,000 earthquakes recorded over several years (and counting), the full animation now takes quite some time to run through.
 In order to make it quicker and easier to see the latest information, the home page now shows a non-animated (but still interactive) map of the latest 25 quakes.
 All of the animated maps (including those previously featured on the home page) are still available via the "Big Quakes" and "Other Maps" tabs.

 GeoNet are only posting the larger or more strongly felt quakes on their "recent quakes" page, as with the large number of aftershocks, they are unable to publish all of them on their website.
 This map uses a full data feed from GeoNet, not their "recent quakes" page, so will display many quakes that don't appear on the GeoNet "recent quakes" page.